 - How might philosophy critique or theorise specific methods and techniques within the contemporary visual arts?

 - What philosophical frameworks are currently dominant on the contemporary arts scene and how are these used to licence, support or theorise particular pieces of work or particular practices?

-- How have particular philosophers, for example Heidegger or Bataille, influenced recent and contemporary work in the arts and in arts theory?
+- How have particular philosophers influenced recent and contemporary work in the arts and in arts theory?